-"There are, for example, both light-skinned peoples and black-skinned peoples to be found among all three groups . . . characteristics could have developed rather quickly as the tribal units were separated and forced to propagate to considerable extent by an inbreeding process among themselves."
-(The Biblical Basis for Modern Science, Chapter 15, section "Language, Race, and Evolutionism")
+"There are, for example, both light-skinned peoples and black-skinned peoples to be found among all three groups . . . characteristics could have developed rather quickly as the tribal units were separated and forced to propagate . . . by an inbreeding process among themselves" (Chapter 15, section on Language, Race and Evolutionism).

-Evolution's explanation of mankind's existence and its division into certain groups is contrary to the Bible.
+Evolution's explanation of mankind's existence and its division into certain groups is contrary to the truth.
 For example, from a Christian viewpoint, mankind is deemed qualitatively (i.e., fundamentally) different from the animals, not merely quantitatively (i.e., marginally) different.
 A huge gap looms between even primitive men and (say) chimpanzees intellectually, morally, and spiritually from a Biblical perspective.